Skip to main content

 Intended Audience

-This course is designed for practicing internists, family practitioners, advance practice providers, and all other health professionals interested in providing high quality primary care.
+This course is for practicing internists, family practitioners, and all other health professionals interested in providing high quality primary care.
+This course will present a comprehensive review of new developments in outpatient medicine.

 Quick Facts